The Horrifying Effects of Getting Unfollowed on Social Media

 They are often the bread and butter of an online career because they provide happiness, recognition, and traffic for income.
 The more followers you have, the more likely you'll receive viewership that will dictate success.

 The followers themselves also benefit because people often return the favor and follow them back, which could yield greater viewership if they're content creators.

-But what happens when no one follows us or we're unfollowed, and can it have a negative effect on us?
+But what happens to teens and younger generations when no one follows them, and does it have a negative effect on them or even us?

 The Effects of Losing a Social Media Following

 So you've established a connection between your followers, but then the unthinkable happens and you get unfollowed.

 If you're reading this, then I bet you're thinking "who cares" and I can understand that.
 It shouldn't matter so much if one person happens to unfollow you because in theory it's not a big deal.

 However, there's a sting that occurs after they do it; and it may surprise you just how much something like this affects you.
 I know when it first happened to me on Hubpages that I was taken aback because I began questioning a lot of things.

 First of all, keep in mind that the focus is on beginners and newcomers that have generally under 100 followers.
 The more followers you have, the more you're unlikely to notice if someone unfollows you.